Airborne observatory: After the war

 In 1973, the French Concorde prototype, c/n 001, was modified with roof-top portholes for a solar eclipse observation mission of 30 June 1973, at the end of the French testing programme.
-Observational instruments were installed on board, and the aircraft flew across Africa for 74 minutes.
+Observational instruments were installed on board, and the aircraft flew across Africa for 74 minutes in the Moon's shadow.
+One of the scientists was Donald Liebenberg, who have previously flown on LASL's NC-135.
 The airplane is now at the Le Bourget Air and Space Museum on permanent display in eclipse livery, with the portholes displayed.